What is the Contribution Margin?

 Unit contribution margin/Price = ( P – V) /P = Total contribution margin / Total revenues

-The amount available after deducting the variable costs will help offset the business’s fixed costs and contribute to the profit.
-The contribution margin determines the slope of the profit line of the business, how many units must be sold to make a profit.
+After deducting the variable costs, the amount available will help offset the business’s fixed costs and contribute to the profit.
+The contribution margin determines the slope of the profit line, which is how many units must be sold to make a profit.

 What is a Good Contribution Margin?

-If a contribution margin percent or contribution margin ratio is close to 100%, it is better.
-The higher the contribution margin ratio is, the more money is available to cover the business’s overhead expenses or fixed costs.
+It is better if the contribution margin percentage or contribution margin ratio is close to 100%.
+The higher the contribution margin ratio, the more money is available to cover the business’s overhead expenses or fixed costs.

-A business will usually pay all its expenses and profit from the income it receives from sales.
-Some of the business expenses are directly proportional to the number of units of products or services being sold.
-The sales revenues also help cover the fixed expenses of the business, like the cost of land and machinery.
-The contribution margin is the amount in which the sale of each unit contributes to the company profit and helps the company pay for the fixed expenses for running the business.
+A business usually pays all its expenses and profits from its sales income.
+Some business expenses are directly proportional to the number of units of products or services being sold.
+Sales revenues also help cover the fixed expenses of the business, like the cost of land and machinery.
+The contribution margin is the amount in which the sale of each unit contributes to the company’s profit and helps the company pay for the fixed expenses for running the business.

 Now, we have a practical question:

-• Can be used in target profit analysis
+• It can be used in target profit analysis

-• Can be used to quickly estimate the effects on profits of a change in sales revenue.
+• It can quickly estimate the effects of a change in sales revenue on profits.

-The contribution margin is used extensively in management accounting to determine the break-even point for the business.
-Companies will periodically analyze the cost of each unit, the volume of units, and the profit it is making for calculating the net income.
+The contribution margin is used extensively in management accounting to determine the business’s break-even point.
+Companies periodically analyze the cost of each unit, the volume of units, and the profit they are making to calculate net income.
 This information is also used to fix the sales team’s targets and determine the structure of the bonuses or commissions for the sales team.
-In addition, the margin can be used to determine the prices for the services or products sold based on the market conditions like demand for the product.
+In addition, the margin can be used to determine the prices for the services or products sold based on market conditions like demand.

-The business can decide whether it wishes to retain a product line or remove it based on its contribution margin.
+The business can decide whether to retain or remove a product line based on its contribution margin.
 If a product line has a positive contribution margin, it is retained, even if there is a loss after considering fixed costs, since the product line helps to offset the fixed costs.
-On the other hand, most businesses will be forced to close a production line, which has a negative contribution margin for a long time since it adds to the business losses and is not sustainable in the long term.
+On the other hand, most businesses will be forced to close a production line with a negative contribution margin for a long time since it adds to the business losses and is not sustainable in the long term.

-The contribution margin analysis provides details of the leverage the company has since it is selling goods or services.
-It indicates the relation between the increase in sales of the company and the growth in the business’s profit.
+The contribution margin analysis provides details of the company’s leverage since it sells goods or services.
+It indicates the relationship between the company’s sales increase sales and the growth in the business’s profit.
 For management accounting purposes, the income statement is reformatted to group the variable costs and fixed costs separately, and this statement is called the statement for contribution income.
 This statement will provide details of the contribution margin of each product or service sold.
 The contribution margin differs from the gross margin, which is calculated using accounting standards since the contribution margin is calculated after analyzing the nature of the expenses.

 How to calculate the break-even point using the contribution margin: